Robert Piggott Subject Overview: Physical Education

 Pupils will be taught to:

-In Key Stage Two we continue to apply and develop a broader range of skills, learning how to use them in different ways and to link them to make actions and sequences of movement.
-They should enjoy communicating, collaborating and competing with each other.
+In Key Stage Two we continue to apply and develop a broader range of skills, learning how to use them in different ways and linking them to make actions and sequences of movement.
+Children should enjoy communicating, collaborating and competing.
 We also participate in inter-school competitions across a variety of sports throughout the academic year to develop the skill of showing grace in both victory and defeat as well as showing courage and determination to continue.
-They should develop an understanding of how to improve in different physical activities and sports and learn how to evaluate and recognise their own success.
+The children should develop an understanding of how to improve in different physical activities and sports and learn how to evaluate and recognise their own success.

 Pupils should be taught to: